An "input source" is a region of the controller that can be thought of as a larger modular unit. This refers to a physical

-Trackpads are available on the VSC and the DS4.
-The VSC uses left and right circular trackpads, whereas the DS4 features a single rectangular trackpad in the center.
-The configurator can treat the DS4's trackpad as one single trackpad ("Center Trackpad") or split it into two ("Left Trackpad" and "Right Trackpad").
-The VSC's trackpads feature haptic feedback whereas the DS4's does not.
+Trackpads are available on the Steam Controller and the Playstation 4 Controller.
+The Steam Controller has left and right circular trackpads, whereas the Playstation 4 Controller features a single rectangular trackpad in the center.
+The Steam Input Configurator can treat the Playstation 4 Controller's trackpad as one single trackpad ("Center Trackpad") or split it into two ("Left Trackpad" and "Right Trackpad").
+The Steam Controller's trackpads feature haptic feedback whereas the Playstation 4 Controller's does not.

 - Left Trackpad

 Joysticks are available on virtually all modern controllers.
 The Playstation 4 and Xbox controllers all feature twin sticks, but the Steam Controller only has one, which is considered the "Left Joystick" in this case.
 The Playstation 4, Xbox, and Steam controllers all feature "clickable sticks", that is, an extra digital button that sits underneath the joystick assembly itself.